Bit_length |

 Regexp_count_substring |

 Return the number of non-overlapping occurrences of a regular expression pattern in an input string.
 The regular expression pattern should follow the International Components for Unicode implementation (https://unicode-org.github.io/icu/userguide/strings/regexp.html).
-The number of characters from the beginning of the string to begin starting to search for pattern matches can be specified using the `position` argument.
-Specifying `1` means to search for matches starting at the first character of the input string, `2` means the second character, and so on.
-The `position` argument should be a positive non-zero integer.
+The match starts at the first character of the input string.

 The `case_sensitivity` option specifies case-sensitive or case-insensitive matching.
 Enabling the `multiline` option will treat the input string as multiple lines.
 This makes the `^` and `$` characters match at the beginning and end of any line, instead of just the beginning and end of the input string.
 Enabling the `dotall` option makes the `.` character match line terminator characters in a string.